 Through the passage of Public Act 99-0906, "the Agency shall no longer include the procurement of renewable energy resources in the annual procurement plans" and "shall instead develop a long-term renewable resources procurement plan."
 Thus, the procurement of renewable energy resources is included in the IPA's Long-Term Renewable Resources Procurement Plan ("Long-Term Plan") rather than this Plan.
 The IPA's Initial Long-Term Plan was approved by the Commission in April of 2018, and its First Revised Plan was approved in February of 2020.
 Consistent with the enactment of Public Act 102-0662, the Agency's 2022 Long-Term Plan was filed with the Commission on March 21, 2022, and approved with modification on July 14, 2022.
-Subsequently, the Agency sought reopening of the 2022 Long-Term Plan to address the potential expansion of Equity Eligible Contractor category capacity in the Adjustable Block Program.
-That process culminated in the ICC issuing a Final Order modifying the 2022 Long-Term Plan on May 4, 2023, and the Agency released a Modified 2022 Long-Term Plan on May 9, 2023.
-Concurrent with the release of this draft 2024 Electricity
+14 Subsequently, the Agency sought reopening of the 2022 Long-Term Plan to address the potential expansion of Equity Eligible Contractor category capacity in the Adjustable Block Program.
+That process culminated in the ICC issuing a Final Order modifying the 2022 Long-Term Plan on May 4, 2023, and the Agency released a

-&lt;sup>11 Table 1-2 shows the cumulative up-to percentage of capacity targeted to be procured by the conclusion of the indicated procurement event.
+11 Table 1-2 shows the cumulative up-to percentage of capacity targeted to be procured by the conclusion of the indicated procurement event.
 Any shortfalls from prior procurement events would be added to the targets for each procurement event to meet the applicable cumulative percentage.

-&lt;sup>12 Procurement percentage targets for the 2024-2025 and 2025-2026 Delivery Years from procurements conducted in 2023 were approved under the 2023 Procurement Plan.
+12 Procurement percentage targets for the 2024-2025 and 2025-2026 Delivery Years from procurements conducted in 2023 were approved under the 2023 Procurement Plan.
 Actual procurement volumes may not match percentage targets.

-ILCS 3855/1-75(a).
+^{13 20} ILCS 3855/1-75(a).

-$^{\rm 14}$ See Final Order, ICC Docket No. 22-0231 (Jul.
+14 See Final Order, ICC Docket No. 22-0231 (Jul.
 14, 2022).